Beef and Cabbage Stir Fry

 For the Sauce

-Soy Sauce – Provides umami flavor; substitute with tamari for a gluten-free option.
+• Soy Sauce – Adds saltiness and umami; substitute with tamari for gluten-free options.

 For the Stir Fry

-Carrots – Adds sweetness and a pop of color; can be swapped with bell peppers or snap peas.
+• Carrots – Adds sweetness and color; use other vegetables like bell peppers or snap peas for variety.

-Fresh Grated Ginger – Adds a spicy depth; ground ginger can be used, albeit at a lesser quantity.
+• Fresh Grated Ginger – Provides warmth and depth; ginger paste can be used as a substitute.

-Sesame Seeds – Optional garnish for texture and flavor; you can omit or use chopped nuts instead.
+• Sesame Seeds – Optional garnish for texture and decoration; can omit or replace with chopped nuts.

 How to Make Beef and Cabbage Stir Fry

-In a small bowl, combine soy sauce, toasted sesame oil, sriracha, and brown sugar.
-Whisk until well mixed and set aside for later use.
+1. Prepare Sauce: In a small bowl, combine the soy sauce, toasted sesame oil, sriracha, and brown sugar.
+Stir well and set aside to let the flavors marry.

 Exact quantities are listed in the recipe card below.